RamziCarter/DataStructuires1/Chapter24, 25.md

 * for a binary tree to be searchable the data in every left descendant of the node must be less than the data in the node

 **Complete and Full Trees**
+A Full Tree

-* a full binary tree is a binary tree where there are 2^(n-1) nodes
+* a tree is a binary tree where there are 2^(n-1) nodes
 * every node has two children or no children making it a leaf
+   * searching a full tree is the most efficient with an average of O(log N)

+A Complete Tree

+*